 Khadi - The Origin

 The actual meaning of khadi is any cloth that is hand spun and hand woven.
-India has long history of textiles.
+India has a long history of textiles.
 In the Vedic period, Aryans used to produce their own cloth.
 Khadi had an important role in marriage functions.
-Khadi charkhas were presented to brides in their wedding trousseau to encourage spinning of the yarn.
+Khadi charkhas were presented to brides in their wedding trousseau to encourage the spinning of the yarn.

-Even history supports and validates importance of khadi and basic Indian textiles.
+Even history supports and validates the importance of khadi and basic Indian textiles.
 As per the historians, Alexander the Great was mesmerized by the art of fabric making and printing.
 The renowned traveler Marco Polo was also dazzled by this Indian beauty.
 But it was our own father of the nation who gave it the real importance which was long due.
-His launching of movement of spin your own cloth and buy hand spun cloth had whole country flocking to wear khadi and rejecting all other types of textiles.
+His launching of the movement of spin your own cloth and buy hand-spun cloth had the whole country flocking to wear khadi and rejecting all other types of textiles.
 No wonder, khadi is considered as the fabric of the freedom struggle.

 Hand-loom khadi fabric